How to switch from Cursor to Claude Code — what transfers, what changes, how to handle CLAUDE.md vs .cursorrules, and the workflow patterns that make.

 Can I use Claude Code without leaving VS Code?

-Yes — open the integrated terminal in VS Code and run `claude` there.
+Yes — open the integrated terminal in VS Code and run claude there.
 You get full Claude Code functionality within your IDE environment.

-**Do I need to delete `.cursorrules` after migrating?**
+Do I need to delete .cursorrules after migrating?

 No. Keep both files.
-Cursor reads `.cursorrules`; Claude Code reads `CLAUDE.md`.
+Cursor reads .cursorrules; Claude Code reads CLAUDE.md.
 They coexist without conflict.

+Does Claude Code support all the languages Cursor does?
 Yes — Claude Code has no language restrictions.
 Any language that Claude understands (Python, TypeScript, Go, Rust, etc.) works.

+How do I handle large codebases where context is limited?
 Claude Code uses 200K token context.
 For very large repos, use CLAUDE.md to point to the most relevant directories:

 ## Focus Areas